-Cryptocurrency mining is becoming more popular as the use of crypto is on the rise.
-This article will outline some of the most important things for crypto miners to know with regards to taxes and how your mining transactions should appear in TaxBit.
+Cryptocurrency mining is becoming more popular as the use of crypto rises.
+This article outlines some of the most important considerations crypto miners need to know in regards to taxes and how mining transactions should appear in TaxBit.

 - How is mined cryptocurrency taxed?

 - Is mining considered a business or hobby?

 - How to add your mining data to TaxBit